-The following table represents aggregate fees billed to us for the fiscal years ended December 31, 2018 and 2017 by PricewaterhouseCoopers LLP.
+The following table represents aggregate fees billed to us for the fiscal years ended December 31, 2020 and 2019 by PricewaterhouseCoopers LLP.

-Fiscal Year Ende Fiscal Year Ended December 31,
+Fiscal Year Ended December 31,

-2018 2017
+2020 2019

-Audit Fees(1) \$ 2,010,000 \$ 2,579,800
+Audit Fees (1) \$ 2,417,000 \$ 2,194,000

-Audit-Related Fees

-Tax Fees(2) 70,000 86,955
+Tax Fees (2) 65,000 80,589

-All Other Fees(3) 3,897 2,970
+All Other Fees (3) 900 900

-Total Fees \$ 2,083,897 \$ 2,669,725
+Total Fees \$ 2,482,900 \$ 2,275,489

 - (1) Represents fees billed for professional services provided to us in connection with the annual audit of our consolidated financial statements, the review of our quarterly condensed consolidated financial statements, the audit of the effectiveness of our internal controls over financial reporting pursuant to Section 404 of the Sarbanes-Oxley Act of 2002, as well as audit services that are normally provided by an independent registered public accounting firm in connection with statutory and regulatory filings or engagements for those fiscal years, such as statutory audits.
-Audit fees for 2017 also included fees billed for professional services provided to us in connection with (i) the closing of two acquisitions and (ii) the audit of the SAB 74 disclosure related to the adoption of the new revenue recognition standard, Accounting Standards Update No. 2014-09, "Revenue from Contracts with Customers" (Topic 606). - (2) Represents fees billed for tax compliance, tax advice and tax planning services, including the review and preparation of federal and state income tax returns. - (3) Represents subscription fees paid for access to online accounting research software applications and data.
+Audit Fees for 2019 & 2020 also included fees billed for professional services provided to us in connection with the closing of an acquisition in each of those fiscal years.
+Audit Fees for 2020 also included fees related to an offering/comfort letter. - (2) Represents fees billed for tax compliance, tax advice and tax planning services, including the review and preparation of federal and state income tax returns.

+(3) Represents subscription fees paid for access to online accounting research software applications and data.